-The first round of admissions will be made for all complete applications received by the School by February 1st.
+Admission offers are made from a review of complete applications received by the School by February 1st.
 A complete application includes the application form and its supporting materials, transcripts, and three letters of reference.
 All must be received before applications can be reviewed for admission to the MLIS program.
-Applicants considered in this first round will receive notification of a decision on their application no later than March 31st.
-Normally, positions in the MLIS program become available after the first round of admissions.
-In that case, applications will be considered up to April 15th.
+Applicants considered will receive notification of a decision on their application no later than March 31st.
 Once the School's acceptance limit is reached, subsequent acceptable applicants may be placed on a waiting list.